 Homeowners and renters alike have heard numerous tips and “advice” on how to take care of their plumbing systems.
-Some of it passed down from family and other times it may have been advice from online.
-And most of it, wrong.
+Some of it was passed down from family, and other times it may have been advice from online.
+And most of it-wrong.
 We have compiled a list of major plumbing myths and the correct advice to go with each.

 Myth # 1: A drain can’t be clogged if water is still going down.

 Myth # 2: Use lemons to clean your garbage disposal.

 Truth: Lemons will make your disposal smell better, but they do not actually do any cleaning.
 Lemon peels are thick and hard to break up which can cause a clog.
 If your disposal is in need of cleaning, your best option is to turn off power to the disposal and take it apart for a thorough scrub.

 Myth # 3: Run water while the disposal is on will help the waste go down.

 Truth: No amount of water will prevent eventual clogs from the wrong types of food going down your disposal.
 Grease, fats, peels, and eggshells should never be put into the disposal because of their clog risk.
 Hard or thick food items can also damage the disposal.

 Myth # 4: Plumbing fixtures do not need regular maintenance.

-Truth: This is a dangerous, misleading advice that can lead to major plumbing repair issues.
+Truth: This is dangerous, misleading advice that can lead to major plumbing repair issues.
 Fixtures, including sinks, faucets, tubs, and showers among others, are all connected to pipes.
 Pipes are essentially what people think of when they think of plumbing.
 Proper care and maintenance of fixtures can prevent clogs and leaks in the future.

 Myth # 5: You can clean fixtures with regular soap.